pmbr/FileIndexer/README.md

 # FileIndexer
-FileIndexer is a implementation of Hadoop MapReduce
+FileIndexer is an implementation of Hadoop MapReduce